-AmEx also doesn’t offer an even redemption value across the board or one simple way to redeem points for travel purchases.
+AmEx also doesn’t offer an even redemption value across the board.
+Nor do they offer one simple way to redeem points for travel purchases.
 Depending on the airline and whether you’re spending on hotels, taxis or other travel-related purchases, points can be worth as little as 5 cents per dollar.
-Make sure to do your homework before redeeming those miles, but it’s almost always worth it to transfer to airline partners if redeeming with AmEx.
+Make sure to do your homework before redeeming those miles.
+But, thankfully it’s almost always worth it to transfer to airline partners if redeeming with AmEx.

 The long and short of it: Before booking a flight through traditional channels and redeeming miles through statement credits, check to see how many airline miles would be required to purchase the flight in question through your frequent flyer account.
 You may be surprised at how many points you can save.